 - For advice from McKinsey, companies sometimes pay tons more than that of an unknown firm.
 But who says the small firm is not just as a genius

 - A Japanese car can functionally be just as good as a German.
 But do customers want to pay the same for it… And is a Volvo really safer?

 - For the security of a predictable room in a Hilton hotel, fans happily pay hundred dollars more than for an equivalent room at a similar (but unknown) hotel.

-Brand thinking is a way to increase the perceived difference between your brand and others.
-The bigger the perceived difference, the more likely people will remember your brand, prefer it, come back, pay a premium price or talk about it.
+Perception influences customer decision making.
+Branding is the art of influencing perception.
+The more your brand stands out (in the way it performs, talks, looks, feels, …..), the more likely people will remember it, prefer it, pay a premium price for it and talk about it with others.
 Simple as that.
-Branding if done well, is a huge accelerator.
+Branding if done well, is a huge business accelerator.

 - More information requests and/or trial purchases by new customers

 - More repeat business (70 % of all purchases are driven by loyalty)